odewahn/docker-jumpstart/public/building-images-with-dockerfiles.md

 $ docker build -t "simple_flask:dockerfile" .
 ```

 The "-t" flag adds a tag to the image so that it gets a nice repository name and tag.
-Also not the final ".", which tells Docker to use the Dockerfile in the current directory.
+Also note the final ".", which tells Docker to use the Dockerfile in the current directory.
 Once you start the build, you'll see it churn away for a while installing things, and when it completes, you'll have a brand new image.
 Running `docker history` will show you the effect of each command has on the overall size of the file:

 ```console
 $ docker history simple_flask:dockerfile